|Financial Strength Rating||A-|

 State Auto - Auto Insurance Review

-State Auto Insurance Companies is an insurance carrier based in Columbus, OH.
-The company was founded in 1921 and offers auto insurance in 38 states (and Washington, DC).
+State Auto Insurance Companies is a car insurance carrier based in Columbus, OH.
+The insurance company was founded in 1921 and offers car insurance in 38 states (and Washington, DC).

 If you're considering whether State Auto - Auto Insurance is a good option for you, read on.

-What types of auto insurance coverage does State Auto - Auto Insurance offer?
+What types of car insurance coverage options does State Auto - Auto Insurance offer?

-Although we often talk about auto insurance in the singular, it really includes several types of coverage.
-State Auto - Auto Insurance offers the following types of auto insurance coverage:
+Although we often talk about car insurance in the singular, it really includes several types of coverage options.
+State Auto - Auto Insurance offers the following types of car insurance coverage options: